dotku/timeline/README.md

 ## 2017

-* Joined Facebook FAIR team, and thanks to #JessePerez, he supports me a lot during my depressed time when I was working at such a big company.
+Joined Facebook FAIR team, and thanks to #JessePerez, he supports me a lot during my depressed time when I was working at such a big company.
 The collegeus are smart, but I felt lonely as a contructor.
 Credit to #Christian, #Reena, #Weiyi, #Oscar, #Rosio, #Mark.

+* 2027/07 - My 2nd kid, Olivia was born :)

 ## 2016